GLL: A Differentiable Graph Learning Layer for Neural Networks: Introduction

 \subsection{Our Contributions}

-The most significant difference between our work and any of the preceding works is the derivation and implementation of the exact backpropagation equations through the graph learning layer, including the similarity graph construction and the graph-based classifier.
+The most significant difference between our work and any of the preceding works is the derivation and implementation of the exact backpropagation equations through the Graph Learning Layer, including the similarity graph construction and the graph-based classifier.
 We also give a sparse, efficient implementation of these equations.
 This is a significant extension of \cite{enwright2023deep}, where the authors derive the backpropagation gradients for Laplace learning in the special case of a fully connected graph.
 In this work, we derive the gradients for any $k$-nearest neighbors-type graph construction and any nonlinear elliptic graph learning equation.
 In addition, we conduct detailed experiments on a variety of benchmark datasets and neural network architectures.
 Our analysis includes visualizing clustering effects in the latent space under different GLL hyperparameters, demonstrating improved training dynamics and generalization, and showcasing improved robustness to adversarial attacks.
-In many experiments, GLL outperforms the standard projection head and softmax-based classifier.
+In the vast majority experiments - especially at low label rates - a GLL outperforms the standard projection head and softmax-based classifier.

 The remainder of the paper is organized as follows.
 Section \ref{sec:background} details the necessary background on Laplace Learning, the seminal graph-based learning algorithm.
-Section \ref{sec:method} describes our novel mathematical contributions powering our novel GLL.
+Section \ref{sec:method} describes our novel mathematical contributions powering the GLL.
 Namely, we derive the gradient of the loss with respect to the similarity graph weight matrix and the associated $k$-Nearest Neighbor graph construction, which allows us to integrate graph learning into a neural network training context.
 We also demonstrate the effect this novel GLL has on the learned neural network embeddings.
-Section \ref{sec:experiments} contains illustrative experimental results showcasing the viability of the GLL on classification tasks with benchmark datasets, demonstrating strong classification accuracy as well as improved generalization and robustness to adversarial attacks compared to the softmax classifier.
+Section \ref{sec:experiments} contains illustrative experiments showcasing the benefits of the GLL, demonstrating improved generalization across network architectures and levels of supervision, and superior robustness to adversarial attacks compared to the softmax classifier.